Symptoms and Cures when Starting the Carnivore Diet

 You may experience significant symptoms when getting adapted to The Carnivore Diet.

-In this article, I’ll review common symptoms like diarrhea and low energy, and cures for overcoming these carnivore transition symptoms.
+In this article, we’ll review common symptoms like diarrhea and low energy, and cures for overcoming these carnivore transition symptoms.

 Getting Started on The Carnivore Diet

 Often, nearly always, when you start a Carnivore Diet, you will experience adverse symptoms and side effects.
-It is what I affectionately call the “Trough of Despair” or the “Trough” for short.
+It is what we affectionately call the “Trough of Despair” or the “Trough” for short.